aykim/twitterdatabase/README.md

   PRIMARY KEY(t_id, u_id, um_id)
 )
 ```
-Because this problem should not be too common, it has been seen to have 0.0002% occurence.
+This problem should not be too common, it has been seen to have 0.0002% occurence.
-So I do not add this line to UserMentions table and instead, increment this count every time this occurs.
+Therefore, this line is not added to UserMentions table and instead, increment this count every time this occurs.

 3) What is temps folder?
 In akmaster.py, under function: sort_output, I use -T command in the sort command.
 If this is not used, then it uses the tmp directory which may no have enough space to handle big files for sorts.

-3) Error Messages that I ran into (Not including the ones covered above already)